hunterdyar/RocketLeagueStrategy/kickoffs.md

 - - For this reason, on double-diagonal kickoffs, it's usually better for the opposite diagonal player to cheat, and the back-middle player to go grab boost. *Uh, why don’t we do this?*

 - Take a fast, tight turn.
 Learn powerslide turns!
-- They should not go up to the wall.
+- They should not go up to the wall
-- They should not start boosting forward until they see the play.
+- They should not start boosting forward until they see the play
-- They should be able to get back to the net quickly.
+- They should be able to get back to the net quickly
-- Won’t save a banger, but could save a roller.
+- Won’t save a banger, but could save a roller
-- They should default to turning *backwards towards net* if the other teammate is on a cheat, and only turn *upfield* if the 3rd player is playing in net, or only doing a very soft cheat to the second pad (and already this is an aggressive position, despite not having a followup on the ball).
+- They should default to turning *backwards towards net* if the other teammate is on a cheat, and only turn *upfield* if the 3rd player is playing in net, or only doing a very soft cheat to the second pad (and already this is an aggressive position, despite not having a followup on the ball)

 #### Staying In-Net Player

 For the player not getting boost, nor cheating, they should:

-- Creep forward and grab the nearby 12 pad.
+- Creep forward and grab the nearby 12 pad
 - Just be ready for what's next, safely sliding into rotation

 #### Player On Kickoff